 Director: Professor Alison Wray

 The Formulaic Language Research Network (FLaRN) is a loose association of professional and student academic researchers.
 It is a tool for keeping a group of like-minded people from around the world in touch with each other, and has been the focal point for three postgraduate conferences.
 The network exists to co-ordinate research work in the field of formulaic language, to share ideas and resources, and to create a sense of community between researchers who are not necessarily in geographical proximity.
 FLaRN operates via an interactive website (eFLaRN), and membership is controlled (to minimise spam and interlopers).
 So to join, you have to be invited—however, anyone may ask to be invited!
 The only qualification is an academic interest in research on formulaic language.
 To join eFLaRN, contact the site manager, Dr Salvatore Giammarresi at email@example.com.
-Salvo will send you details of how to sign up. eFLaRN currently has 87 members.
+Salvo will send you details of how to sign up.
+By October 2013 eFLaRN had 207 members.
 Once you’ve joined, please take part in the discussions and help us make the eFLaRN a vibrant virtual place to hang out.

 - Iain McGee: Formulaic Language and Second Language Learning/Teaching.
 Awarded 2006.

 - Kazuhiko Namba: Bilingual children’s code-switching: a structural approach and formulaic language.
 Awarded May 2008.

 - Yanling Su: Formulaic language acquisition and individual differences.
 Awarded December 2008.

 - Amjad Saleem: Memorisation of the Quran as an example of formulaic language learning.
 Due to complete 2013/14

 - Paula Psyllakis: Formulaic language in Alzheimer’s Disease.
 Began Oct 2013.